finos/common-domain-model/docs/change-control-guidelines.md

 * Designers and contributors to CDM are responsible for being aware of and following the change control guidelines.
 This includes flagging pull requests when they involve breaking changes to controlled objects.
   * Backward incompatible changes shall be documented and include a migration guide (remap from old structures and functions to the new)
 * Reviewers will be responsible for assessing (“double checking”) whether any changes may violate the change control guidelines, and flag questionable changes for further review.
+This process is described in more detail [here](maintenance-and-release.md)
   * Part of the role of the Contribution Review Working Group (CRWG) and of the maintainers is to enforce these guidelines for any change.
 * There will be a set of regression test cases developed for each supported major version.
 Subsequent CDM minor and major versions will be tested against these test cases and a report prepared indicating which cases succeed and fail, and this will be compared against the guidelines.
 For example:
   * CDM version 6.2 will be tested against the 6.1 test cases; all should succeed, unless included in the exception/noncontrolled list.